Build an Extremely Powerful DIY Pipe Clamp: Simple Welding Project for a Strong Home Tool

 Key design choices for a strong, non-slipping clamp

-1) Rigid frame geometry
+1) Use rigid frame geometry

-2) Smooth sliding action
+2) Keep the sliding action smooth

-4) Welding quality and alignment
+4) Check welding quality and alignment

 Step 1: Cut and fit the U-shaped frame